theupdateframework/python-tuf/tuf/README.md

 ### Targets ###
 The Update Framework verifies target files by including their length, hash(es), and filepath in metadata.
-The filepaths are relative to a `targets\` directory on the repository.
+The filepaths are relative to a `targets/` directory on the repository.
 A TUF client can download a target file by first updating the latest copy of metadata (and thus available targets), verifying that their length and hashes are valid, and then saving them locally to complete the